concord-consortium/shutterbug.js/README.md

     * [Bower](http://bower.io): `npm install -g bower`
     * Brunch plugins and Bower dependencies: `npm install & bower install`.
 * Run:
-    * `brunch watch --server` — watches the project with continuous rebuild.
+    * `npm run start` — watches the project with continuous rebuild.
 This will also launch HTTP server with [pushState](https://developer.mozilla.org/en-US/docs/Web/Guide/API/DOM/Manipulating_the_browser_history).
 * Build:
-    * `brunch build -e dist` — builds dist files
+    * `npm run build` — builds dist files
 * Learn:
     * `public/` dir is fully auto-generated and served by HTTP server.
 Write your code in `app/` dir.
     * Place static files you want to be copied from `app/assets/` to `public/`.